singhatish01/signature-generator/README.md

-# signature-generator
+# Wati Signature Generator

-Email Signature for Wati
+Place this repo on GitHub and enable Pages (GitHub Actions).